The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 ---
 # 6.X Red Mage Advanced Optimization Guide

 This guide will cover some Endwalker Red Mage optimization concepts and principles that aren’t fully covered in the basic job guide.
-The intended audience include:
+The intended audience includes:

 * Red Mage players who have the fundamentals mostly down and are familiar with all the concepts in the basic job guide (<https://bit.ly/3JsIdMZ>), but are trying to improve.
 * High performing Red Mage players who get good logs through good GCD uptime, intuitive sense and repetition but wish to augment their theoretical understanding.